ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can view and perform actions (such as restart) on a bare metal server. |
 | Viewer | As a viewer, you can view bare metal servers, but not modify them. |
 {: row-headers}
-{: caption="Platform roles - Bare Metal Server for VPC" caption-side="top"}
+{: caption="Table 81.
+Platform roles - Bare Metal Server for VPC" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="is.bare-metal-server"}
 {: class="simple-tab-table"}